scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-Target a 10x10 area centered on a point in range, making a spellcasting roll against 2 bad die.
+Attempt to read the flow of magic in a 10x10 area centered on a point in range.
+Making a spellcasting roll against 2 bad dice.
 On success you can see a faint outline over any magical effect in the area.
 For each critical you are able to determine the school of a given magic effect and a rough idea of the magic's purpose.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___
 #### Identify
 *1st Level*
 - **Casting Time:** 1 minute
 - **Range:** Touch
-- **Duration:** concentration, 10 minutes
+- **Duration:** instant

 Attempt to learn the secrets of a magical item or trinket.
-When attempting to identify an item, use your spellcasting instead of your Lore skill to make the roll.
+Make a lore check using your spellcasting roll for the check.
+On success you learn the properties of the item.

-Add a proficiency die for every level above 1st
+Add an enhanced die for every level above 1st

 ___
 #### Magic Sight
 *1st Level*
 - **Casting Time:** 10 AP
 - **Range:** Self
-- **Duration:** concentration, 10 minutes
+- **Duration:** concentration, 1 hour

-Create an invisible floating eye, visible only to those who can see the ethereal plane or have cast _Detect Magic_.
+Create an invisible floating eye, visible only to those who can see the ethereal plane or have cast the spell _Detect Magic_ on it.
 You can see, but not hear, everything the eye can see in addition to your normal senses.
-You can command the eye to move, moving 5 tiles each turn.
-If the eye moves more than 10 tiles away from you, you must make a spellcasting roll against 2 Bad die, repeating this roll every minute.
+On your turn you can command the eye to move up to 5 tiles as a free action.
+If the eye moves more than 10 tiles away from you, you must make a spellcasting roll against 2 Bad dice, repeating this roll every minute.
 On fail the spell ends.
-The eye cannot move through solid objects, but can fit through holes as small as 1 inch.
+The eye cannot move through solid objects, but can fit through a 1 inch hole.

 If the eye is able to fully spot a creature behind cover, they gain 1 less bonus die from cover against your attacks.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.

 ___
 #### Poison Trap